Genocide Memorial Day (GMD) is a day focused on remembering man’s inhumanity to man, and it takes place on the third Sunday of January each year.

 There are many ways to get involved with the GMD project.
-Please look through this mini-site for details of resources for schools, universities, activists and the media or contact us on email@example.com.
+Please look through this mini-site for details of resources for schools, universities, activists and the media or contact us at firstname.lastname@example.org.

 Many of the GMD events are streamed live, so look out for details online.
 The UK event is streamed live every year on www.IHRC.tv and Facebook Live (on the Islamic Human Rights Commission’s Facebook Page).
 You can find details of previous UK events on the Archives page